HaaaSiiiib/E-commerce-website/README.md

 # E-Commerce Website

-This repository consists the web project frontend for CSE-446 course
+This repository consists the web project for CSE-446 course

 ## Project :
 Develop an e-commerce website with inventory, sales functionality with card payment, administrative and client privileges, etc.